- Published on Monday, 27 August 2012 13:21 27 August 2012

-- Written by Tyler Hendricks and Chris Antal
+- Contributed by Tyler Hendricks and Chris Antal Tyler Hendricks and Chris Antal

 UTS students enjoyed an interfaith event with Tibetan monk Lama Tsering Wangdue speaking on the topic of “Buddhism as a Path to Peace”.
 Lama Wangdue holds the venerable title "Geshe", Doctorate of Buddhist Philosophy, which he earned after 17 years of studying the Five Major Treatises of Buddhism at the Sera Jey Monastic University in Bylakuppe, India.

 Mrs. Jana Robicheau, Director of the Yangsi Kalu Rinpoche Meditation Center in Vermont and a “Khadroma Yogi” in the Kagyu Lineage of Tibetan Buddhism, also visited UTS and participated in the Geshe Lama's activities both at UTS and at a local Tibetan monastery in Wappingers Falls.
 (In the Tibetan language, kha means sky, celestial space, or emptiness; dro is a sentient female being who is dancing or otherwise in motion.
 The Tibetan kha'dro goddesses are embodiments of wisdom and compassion and represent the sacred union of body and mind.)

 While at UTS, both Khadroma Robicheau and Geshe Wangdue accepted invitations from UTS Director of Interfaith Development, Chris Antal, to be on the developing Interfaith Advisory Council at UTS.
 They also met with Academic Dean Dr. Andrew Wilson to discuss the Buddhist component of an interfaith MRE program as well as classes Geshe Wangdue will offer at UTS beginning in the Fall term.